About the course

 Course structure

-It is a 10-month course that starts at the end of June and finishes at the end of April.
+It is a 10-month course that starts in September and ends in June.

 This is predominately an online course, which requires you to attend a webinar/lecture on a real-time basis.